2025 Louisiana Legislative Update

 Effective Date: January 1, 2026

-🔹 Note: Act 250, included in Civil Procedure and Code Revisions, will affect Personal Injury practices.
+🔹 Note: Act 250, included in Civil Procedure and Code Revisions, may affect procedural processes of some personal injury matters.
 (E.g. Prescription Interruption, Default Judgments, Service of Citation).

 Property and Servitudes